Live compassionately

 Our Vision

 We envision a world where non-human animals are no longer seen as here for human use.
 We, like other sanctuaries, have set forth a model where animals are not food, property, or products—they can simply just be.
-In our vision of a farmed animal sanctuary, the animals we typically associate with a barnyard setting, production of byproducts and flesh, or consider dirty, dumb, or less-than, are treated with the same awe we would give a magnificent whale, adoration of a cute puppy, respect of fierce lion, and the dignity we give our own species.
+In our vision of a farmed animal sanctuary, the animals we typically associate with a barnyard setting, production of byproducts and flesh, or consider dirty, dumb, or less-than, are treated with respect, dignity, and care.
+They become advocates for their kind.

 We wish to see a world where systems of oppression and exploitation of all beings are dismantled and rebuilt upon a foundation of compassion.